 Important: This space in the tank allows gasoline to expand.
 Do not fill the fuel tank completely full.

-- 5. Install the fuel tank cap securely. - 6.
+- 5. Install the fuel tank cap securely, turning it until it clicks. - 6.
 Wipe up any gasoline that may have spilled.

 Checking the Engine Oil Level

 Service Interval: Before each use or daily